dst/line-server/README.md

 ### Requests per second ###
 Even a huge number of requests per second doesn't break a performance of the system.
 A performance degradation is prevented by a limited thread pool.
-For details and measurements please look at test-performance.sh and PerformanceLineServerTest.
+For details and measurements please look at test-performance.sh and PerformanceLinerTest.

 ### Size of file ###
 The system is scalable for a growing file size.
 In theory, it can handle a file